cosmic-dawn/swot/README.md

 ```
 and then run it as any other command.

-### VENICE
+### VENICE complementary software

-`venice` is a companion software to draw random points out of DS9 or fits masks.
-See https://github.com/jcoupon/venice.
+The companion software `venice` (https://github.com/jcoupon/venice) can be used to draw random points out of DS9 or fits masks.
+We have our forked version at https://github.com/cosmic-dawn/venice.

 ## Usage